gertab/ElixirST/Docs.md

 ## Session Types in Elixir

-Session types are used to ensure correct communication between concurrent programs.
+Session types are used to ensure correct communication between concurrent processes.
-Some session type definitions: `!` refers to a send action, `?` refers to a receive action, `&` refers to a branch (external choice), and `+` refers to an (internal) choice.
+The session type operations include the following: `!` refers to a send action, `?` refers to a receive action, `&` refers to a branch (external choice), and `+` refers to an (internal) choice.

-Session types accept the following grammar and types:
+Session types accept the following grammar:

 ```text
 S =